tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 ### Using the user interface

 1. From the Plugins page, click **Settings > Integrations > Plugins**.
-2. Under the **Action** column for the plugin, click **Add Integration**.
+2. Under the **Action** column for the plug-in, click **Add Integration**.
 3. On the Add Integration page, enter values for the fields used to configure the integration and define communication.
 4. Select the **Run as Scheduled Event** checkbox.
-**Note:** Select the checkbox only if you want to integrate the plugin as a scheduled event and clear the checkbox if you want to integrate the plugin as an endpoint.
+**Note:** Select the checkbox only if you want to integrate the plug-in as a scheduled event and clear the checkbox if you want to integrate the plug-in as an endpoint.
 5. Click **Save**.

 ### Using a JSON file

 The JSON file contains the information for creating a value stream.
 Within the JSON file there is a section for integrations.
-In this section the plugin properties can be defined.
+In this section the plug-in properties can be defined.

 1. From a value stream page, download the value stream map.
 The value stream map is a JSON file used to define integrations.
-2. Edit the JSON file to include the plugin configuration properties.
+2. Edit the JSON file to include the plug-in configuration properties.
 3. Save and upload the JSON file.
 This replaces the current JSON file with the new content.
 4. View the new integration on the Integrations page.